Wetitpig/geodesic/README.md

 ## Usage
 ```
-geodesic [-f formula] [-s] [-o] [-h] [coordinate 1] [coordinate 2]
+geodesic [-p problem] [-f formula] [-s] [-o] [-h] [arguments]
 ```
 ### Options
+`-p [direct|inverse]` Solve direct problem or inverse problem.
+* Direct problem: Given a coordinate and a vector of distance and initial bearing, evaluate the destination coordinate and the final bearing.
+* Inverse problem: Given 2 coordinates, evaluate the distance, the initial bearing and the final bearing.

-`-f [haversine|vincenty]` Formula for evaluating the azimuths and distances.
+`-f [haversine|vincenty]` Select formula for evaluating the azimuths and distances.
 Current available formula are haversine and Vincenty's formula.
 Haversine formula is more resource-efficient, while Vincenty's formula is more accurate.
 Resource consumption effects are not noticeable for just a few coordinates.

-`-s` Show distance between coordinates.
+`-s` Show distance between coordinates for inverse problems, or show the destination coordinate for direct problems.

-`-o` Show azimuth from one coordinate to the next.
+`-o` Show azimuth from one coordinate to the next for inverse problems, or show the final bearing for direct problems.

 ### Arguments
-Coordinates can be inputted from both command line and standard input (stdin) in the form of:
+All arguments can be given from the command line or standard input (stdin).

+### Output
+Output is in JSON format.

+### Inverse problem

+#### Arguments
+Coordinates are given in the form of:

 `[coordinates1] [coordinates2] ... [coordinatesN]`, where
 each coordinate is in the form of `latitude,longitude` in decimals.

-For latitudes, positive is assumed for north.
-For longitudes, positive is assumed for east.

-### Output
+#### Output
-Output is in JSON format:
 ```
 {
   "0": {